thisisandreeeee/unicorn-data-science/README.md

 # unicorn-data-science
 This repository contains useful resources for the holistic data scientist.

 Pull requests are welcomed!
+See [./CONTRIBUTING.md](Contributing).

 --------------------